3 Green Dots

 Research

-INFTA and its national and international partners are engaged increasingly in a number of research projects collecting further evidence of Forest Therapy as an effective, affordable Public health practice.
+INFTA and its national and international partners are engaged in a number of research projects collecting further evidence of Forest Therapy as an effective, affordable Public health practice.

 The International Handbook of Forest Therapy